 - Captain Sir William Hewett KCB, VC, RN - Former commander of the South Africa Station.

-- Captain Sir Arthur Hood KCB, RN - Director of Naval Ordinance at the Admiralty.
+- Rear Admiral Sir Arthur Hood KCB, RN - Director of Naval Ordinance at the Admiralty.
 Naval reformer and progressive.
 A strong supporter of technical training and an advocate of the abolishment of flogging in the Navy.
 Assigned to command of HMS Monarch come the New Year.

 - Lord Vice Admiral Sir Richard Meade KCB, KCMG, ADC, RN - Commander of the Channel Fleet, the Queen’s principal aide-de-camp.
 Long time Adventurers Club member.
 Appreciates his naval rank more than his earldom.
 “A sailor’s sailor.”